8 Key Healthcare Trends (2023-2026)

 Beyond DNA, many other types of home testing kits are also now available.

-A separate factor that's helping drive personalized healthcare forward is the number of wearable devices consumers are using to monitor their health and habits.
+A separate factor helping drive personalized healthcare forward is the number of wearable devices consumers use to monitor their health and habits.

-Searches for "Oura Ring" have been growing quickly as more people adopt wearable technology.
+Searches for "Oura Ring" have been growing quickly (over 1,000% in 5 years) as more people adopt wearable technology.

-With over 55 million active Apple Watch users, this gave Apple access to incredible amounts of medical data.
+With over 100 million active Apple Watch users, this also gave Apple access to incredible amounts of medical data.